 - This is a good basic technical/conceptual Bitcoin primer.

 - This is another good overview, which ties in some of what motivated the creation of the technology.

 - This Op-Ed (by Meridian speaker Carlos Hernandez) lays out one of the best positive effects of decentralized currency.
 Bitcoin is largely a curiosity for Americans, and might never evolve past that, but it has a real use case as an economic safe haven in many parts of the world.
 Stellar is hoping to build something as powerful but more user-friendly and more compatible with the existing monetary system.

 Ethereum is the second-biggest blockchain platform.
-It’s similar in some ways to Bitcoin, but it was imagined as something more versatile than just Bitcoin—which was designed pretty much just to be a currency.
+It’s similar in some ways to Bitcoin, but it was imagined as something more versatile than Bitcoin, which was designed to be just a currency.
 Ethereum was built to become another internet-style network or “world computer”—it has its own programming language (Solidity) that theoretically allows you to create any kind of program inside the Ethereum network.
 Such programs, called decentralized applications or “dapps”, would be (theoretically) resistant to government control and oversight.

 - A basic (and somewhat idealistic) Ethereum primer.

 - The DAO–the “Digital Autonomous Organization”—was an early, idealistic Ethereum project that famously went sideways.